dana234/README.md/README_Version4.md

 - **Sales & Marketing:**
   - Use seasonal trends to adjust marketing and inventory strategies, especially for technology and furniture during Q4.
-  - Prioritize retention and loyalty programs for consumer segments.
+  - Prioritise retention and loyalty programs for consumer segments.
   - Focus growth efforts on APAC and Brazil, and review low-profit regions for potential withdrawal.
   - Tailor discount and pricing policies by region—avoid blanket approaches.